This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-When your child is allowed to bathe, cover his cast with 2 plastic bags.
-Tape the bags to his skin to keep the water out.
+- Ask when your child can bathe.
+When your child is allowed to bathe, cover his or her cast with 2 plastic bags.
+Tape the bags to his or her skin to keep the water out.
 Keep the cast out of the water so it does not get wet.
-If your child does not have a cast, carefully wash his wound with soap and water.
+If your child does not have a cast, carefully wash his or her wound with soap and water.
 Dry the area and put on new, clean bandages as directed.
-Change his bandages when they get wet or dirty.
+Change his or her bandages when they get wet or dirty.

 Cast, splint, or brace care: